 This intensive instruction in the classroom and opportunity for individual attention helps students become knowledgeable about all the arts of statecraft, as well as the topics that are more immediately relevant to their careers.

 The people choosing IWP understand the value of a two year program.
-Says one alumnus in the intelligence community (Class of 2011), "I can safely say almost every class at IWP has helped me in various ways so far in my career."
+One alumnus (class of 2011) currently employed in the intelligence community remarked, "I can safely say almost every class at IWP has helped me in various ways so far in my career."

-Says another alumnus (Class of 2009), "Attending IWP has been the most significant and transformative personal and professional experience I have had to date."
+Another alumnus (Class of 2009) commented, "Attending IWP has been the most significant and transformative personal and professional experience I have had to date."